Emerson Children's Zoo

 Another part of the fun at the Children's Zoo is a "Just Like Me" play area, where children can imitate their animal friends.
 Here children can hop through water geysers, as jets of water spurt randomly so they can cool off in summer months.
 Kids can climb on a giant spider web or dig like an aardvark in a sandbox.
 They can try to measure up to a llama, grizzly bear, boa constrictor or red-tailed hawk.

 A unique feature of the Children's Zoo is the thrill of zooming down a slide through the otter pool with river otters swimming all about.
 An acrylic see-through chute passes from the lookout above the pool, through the water, to the viewing area below, allowing you to slide past some of the most playful animals in the world.
 (Children should be under 54").

 The indoor space of the Children's Zoo is divided into four themed biome areas: desert, forest, water, and the backyard.
-Kids can crawl through the Frog Surround to see tree frogs above them, climb about a cool tree house, pretend to drive a jeep through the savannah, learn how to attract wildlife to their backyards and much more.
+Kids can crawl through the Frog Surround to see tree frogs above them, climb about a cool tree house, see moon jellies and a live coral reef, learn how to attract wildlife to their backyards and much more.

 Our docents and zookeepers frequently bring out animals like snakes, owls and other birds.
 They help us learn about these animals by allowing us to see them up-close and to gently feel their skin or feathers.

 $4.00 per person.
 Children under two are free.
 Save with a Safari Pass.

 Admission is free the first hour the Zoo is open.